 Artist Andrea Hook makes textural acrylic paintings of the natural world and has tried many surfaces to find which works best with her various techniques.
 She wrote a review on jacksonsart.com explaining why she felt Belle Arti Cotton Art Board Canvas could be described as a cotton canvas panel and why she loves them.
-Although there’s no hard and fast rule about panel/board naming.
 We asked her to expand on her comments and show her painting techniques.

 Andrea Hook’s original review: